pokt-network/pocket/e2e/docs/E2E_ADR.md

 - E2E scenarios only run once Kubectl is loaded.
 Multiple scenarios are run against the same cluster.

-### **Dependencies**
+### Dependencies

 - The `godog` dependency is added to the `go.mod`.
 It is used to run the Cucumber tests defined in `e2e/tests`.
 - E2E suite indirectly relies on specific pod names in the LocalNet configuration that will break tests if they’re changed.

 ## Rollout Plan

-To implement the current proposed solution, ticket [#466](https://github.com/pokt-network/pocket/issues/466) is decomposed into a multi-step plan that can be parallelized if necessary.
+To implement the current proposed solution, issue #466 is decomposed into a multi-step plan that can be parallelized if necessary.
 The bare requirements of #466 focus around automating the end-to-end testing of the CLI, which will be achieved in the first ticket, but planning for and accomplishing the goals of the spirit of the ticket requires subsequent tickets to define.

 - Step 0 merges in a minimal test harness and the supporting documentation.
 - Support for the E2E suite is built into CI/CD and DevNet in step 1.X.
 Other developers can start adding tests as soon as Step 0 is merged.